 Explore the philosophy of Alice in Wonderland.
-Unravel characters, quotes & spiritual metaphors from one of the most revolutionary children's books ever.
+Unravel characters, quotes & spiritual metaphors from one of a revolutionary children’s book.

-You may think that Alice in Wonderland is just a children's tale you happen to take too seriously.
-Good news - there is more philosophy, metaphor and spirituality in this revolutionary children's book than you can fit into a teapot once you've taken out the dormouse and the treacle!
+You may think that Alice in Wonderland is just a children’s tale you happen to take too seriously.
+Good news – the Alice in Wonderland books are not just a reason to host surreal tea parties and, indeed unbirthday parties.
+There is more philosophy, metaphor and spirituality in this revolutionary children’s book than you can fit into a teapot once you’ve taken out the dormouse and the treacle!

-The social significance of the Mad Tea Party
+The social significance of the Mad Hatter’s Tea Party

 The Dormouse and his treacle are a metaphor…

 If we want to take it a step further, we can consider the dormouse as a symbol of the proletariat so often mentioned by Karl Marx.

 He is constantly abused by the larger and more powerful Hatter and March Hare.
 The dormouse is tiny and insignificant.
 He does not voice his opinions, and if he does, he is quickly quieted by the Hatter and the Hare.
 He is constantly sleeping as though his senses have been dulled.

 Marx often portrayed the lower classes as being victims of some sort of mechanism that would stop them from ever fighting for their rights, most often exemplified through the quote ‘religion is the opium of the people’ (more recently twisted to become ‘television is the opium of the masses’).